 A number of cooperators have allocated crop expenses among the hay crop, corn, and other crops produced.
 Fertilizer and lime, seeds and plants, and spray and other crop expenses have been computed per acre and per production unit for hay and corn.
 Additional expense items such as fuels, labor, and machinery repairs are not included.
-Rotational grazing was used on one farm in the region.
+Rotational grazing was used on three farms in the region.

-CROP RELATED ACCRUAL EXPENSES Western Plain Region Dairy Farms Reporting, 1994
+CROP RELATED ACCRUAL EXPENSES

+Central New York and Central Plain Region Dairy Farms Reporting, 1994